 Stop throwing away suction and ventilation equipment.
 With the Kangaroo Board, equipment and drugs are ready for use and can be kept clean off the resuscitation field - this prevents you from discarding equipment that can be used again.
 Also, since the Kangaroo Board is portable, you no longer have to stock as many rooms with equipment and drugs.
 This leads to less overall discard and waste.

-Conforms to JCAHO requirements of MM.
-2.30 that states that all emergency medications must be in a locked room or under constant surveillance.
-Kangaroo Board Version 2 comes with 3 locking loops.
+Conforms to The Joint Commission requirements of MM.03.01.01 EP3 that states that all medications be stored in a secure area to prevent diversion and that this secure area should be locked when necessary.
+Kangaroo Board V3 comes with 3 sets of loops which can be secured with tamper evident loops.
 The Kangaroo Board allows for safe storage and transport of this equipment.

 "When time counts, the Kangaroo Board delivers"